What Is Daikon and How Can I Use It?

 If you're into Japanese cuisine, you've probably come across a daikon or two without knowing it.
-This white, crunchy root vegetable can brighten up meals, adding texture to dishes and condiments.
+Common in traditional Japanese food and other Asian cuisines, this white, crunchy root vegetable can brighten up meals, adding texture and sweet flavor to dishes and condiments.
 Cubed, grated or sliced, it adds bite and character, but you may not recognize it in its full form.

 What Is Daikon?

-Daikon (sometimes called Oriental radish winter radish) is a root vegetable similar in shape to a carrot (although it's often a lot larger) with a flavor that's similar to a mild red radish.
+Daikon (sometimes called Oriental radish winter radish) is a root vegetable similar in shape to a large carrot with a flavor that's similar to a mild red radish.
 It's grown in many Asian countries, and in Japan, it's the most commonly eaten vegetable.

 Daikon and radishes are from the same family, but there are a few differences.
 The red radishes we slice and toss into salads are much smaller and sharper in flavor than the radishes used in Japanese cuisine.
 Red radishes are peppery whereas the white radish is mild and slightly sweet.

 Daikon has a decent amount of nutrients.
-Per 1 cup, it contains 263 milligrams of potassium (about 75% of the amount in a banana) and 25.5 milligrams of vitamin C (about half the amount of an orange).
+Contrary to popular belief, it's not high in fiber but daikon is high in potassium–per 1 cup, it contains 263 milligrams of potassium (about 75% of the amount in a banana) and 25.5 milligrams of vitamin C (about half the amount of an orange).
 It also contains smaller amounts of folate, calcium, magnesium and phosphorus.